progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--You can also specify a number after the `^` — for example, `d921970^2` means "the second parent of d921970."
 This syntax is only useful for merge commits, which have more than one parent.
 The first parent is the branch you were on when you merged, and the second is the commit on the branch that you merged in:-->

 Außerdem kannst du nach dem `^` eine Zahl angeben.
-Beispielsweise heißt `d921970^2`: "der zweite Vorfahr von d921970".
+Beispielsweise heißt `d921970^2`: „der zweite Vorfahr von d921970“.
 Diese Syntax ist allerdings nur für Merge Commits nützlich, die mehr als einen Vorfahren haben.
 Der erste Vorfahr ist der Branch auf dem du dich beim Merge befandest, der zweite ist der Commit auf dem Branch den du gemergt hast.

 	$ git show d921970^
 	commit 1c002dd4b536e7479fe34593e72e6c6c1819e53b